But here are our best discoveries for putting a big dent in your Anguilla food bill...

 Here's an original option to Anguilla restaurants...

-This is a gourmet frozen food shop, about ten minutes from our villa.
+This is a gourmet frozen food shop, about 20 minutes from West End (Barnes Bay / Meads Bay).

 They have all sorts of fresh salads, and fish balls, chicken, goat, and tasty desserts like , cake, pie, and cookies.